Standing orders are recurring payments, where the donor arranges with their bank to automatically pay you a certain

 On the subscription record, you can ask Beacon to automatically create payments on your behalf, on the date they're expected to come in, by ticking the auto-create payments field.
 You can also enter the bank statement reference (if any) in the reference field.

-Beacon will create automatically create a new payment on the subscription's 'Next payment date', passing over all the relevant info from the subscription to the payment.
+Beacon will automatically create a new payment on the subscription's 'Next payment date', passing over all the relevant info from the subscription to the payment.

-The payment will be created with a paid checkbox as unchecked.
+The payment will be created with the 'Paid?' checkbox as unchecked.
 This is to indicate that the payment is expected, but you haven't confirmed that it's been received yet.

 Every month (or more often if you prefer), you can check the payments created automatically by Beacon vs your actual bank statement, and mark each one as paid once confirmed.